Why Robert Downey Jr Left Marvel?

 Q: Will the MCU be the same without Robert Downey Jr?

 A: Downey’s departure undoubtedly leaves a void in the MCU, but the franchise has proven its ability to evolve and introduce new characters successfully.
-While it may not be the same, the MCU will continue to captivate audiences with its compelling storytelling and diverse roster of superheroes.
+The MCU will continue to thrive with its vast roster of superheroes and compelling storylines.

 In conclusion, Robert Downey Jr’s departure from Marvel marks the end of an era for the MCU.
-While fans will miss his portrayal of Iron Man, the franchise will undoubtedly continue to thrive with new characters and storylines.
+While fans will miss his portrayal of Iron Man, the franchise will undoubtedly continue to captivate audiences with its ever-expanding universe of superheroes and stories.
 Only time will tell what the future holds for both Downey and the Marvel Cinematic Universe.